Memorable Quotes

 Homer: What's the meaning of life?

 God: Homer, I can't tell you that.
-You'll find out
+You'll find out when you die.

 Homer: I can't wait that long!